pauliustar/Soundex/README.md

 // Functional Part

-- Read text from a string.
+- Reads text from a string.
-- Convert words from text to array.
+- Converts text from string to array.
-- Convert array to Soundex.
+- Converts array to Soundex.
-- Return Top 5 Used Soundex codes.
+- Returns Top 5 used Soundex codes.

 // To Be Done

-- Convert Top 5 Soundex codes to words.
+- Convert Top 5 Soundex ID's to Unique words accordingly to the sound.
-- Impelement PHPUnit.
+- Implement PHPUnit.

 // Known bugs